UPCOMING EVENTS

 The Fate of Mary Stuart

-Players take the roles of historical figures who attempt to influence the queen to confirm the sentence, pardon Mary, execute her through a different legal process, or maybe even remove her by unsavory means...
-Politics, religion, private interests, the fragile relationship with Scotland, the war in the Netherlands, and possible war with Spain are all factors that will come into play.
+The fate of the Tudor Dynasty seems to hang in the balance in the aftermath of the Babington Plot's exposure, resulting in the arrest of Mary Stuart, Queen of Scots.
+Students take on the roles of historical figures who attempt to influence the queen to confirm the sentence, pardon Mary, execute her through a different legal process, or maybe even remove her by more unsavory means...
+Politics, religion, private interests, a fragile relationship with Scotland, war in the Netherlands, and a possible war with Spain are all factors that all come into play over the course of this game.

 JOHN BROWN